icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 #### Science Education

 * [PersLEARN: Research Training through the Lens of Perspective Cultivation](https://aclanthology.org/2023.acl-demo.2/) - ***ACL'23***, 2023. [[All Versions](https://scholar.google.com/scholar?cluster=6242389165210232890)].
-Research on facilitating the cultivation of scientific perspectives, starting from a basic seed idea and progressing to a well-articulated framework, for scientific research training in higher education.
+Scientific research is inherently shaped by its authors’ perspectives, influenced by various factorssuch as their personality, community, or society.
+Junior researchers often face challenges in identifying the perspectives reflected in the existing literature and struggle to develop their own viewpoints.
+To address the problem, this paper introduces PersLEARN, a tool designed to facilitate the cultivation of scientific perspectives, starting from a basic seed idea and progressing to a well-articulated framework.

 #### Democratization of Science